Helena Kennedy, Baroness Kennedy of The Shaws: Early life and education

-Kennedy was born on 12 May 1950 in Glasgow, Scotland, one of the four daughters of Mary Veronica (née Jones) and Joshua Patrick.
-Her parents were committed Labour activists and devoutly Roman Catholic.
-Her father, a printer with the Daily Record, was a trade union official.
+Kennedy was born on 12 May 1950 in Glasgow, Scotland, one of the four daughters of Mary Veronica (née Jones) and Joshua Patrick Kennedy, nicknamed "Mae" and "Joss", respectively.
+Her parents were committed Labour activists and devoutly Catholic.
+Her father, who served for six years in the British Armed Forces during World War II, was a printer with the Daily Record and a trade union official, and her mother, who worked in a grocery store, volunteered to help women who suffered from domestic violence or alcoholism in the family.

 She attended Holyrood Secondary School in Glasgow, where she was appointed Head Girl.
-She studied law at the Council of Legal Education in London.
+After applying unsuccessfully for a degree in English at the London School of Economics in 1968 and taking a gap year on the advice of her interviewer Bill Wedderburn, she studied law at the Council of Legal Education in London.

 Legal career

 In 1972, Kennedy was called to the bar at Gray's Inn.
-Among her many cases, Kennedy acted as junior counsel for child murderer Myra Hindley during her 1974 trial for plotting to escape from Holloway Prison.
+In 1974, with the help of a loan, she co-founded Garden Court Chambers (initially 7 Stone Buildings) at Lincoln's Inn with two female and three male colleagues, including Michael House, Marguerite Russell and David Watkinson.
+Among her many cases, Kennedy acted as junior counsel for child murderer Myra Hindley during her 1974 trial for plotting to escape from Holloway Prison, and was involved as a barrister in the 1984 Brighton hotel bombing trial in 1986 and in the successful Guildford Four appeal in 1989.
+She moved to Doughty Street Chambers in 1990.